Devenet/Memo/debian.md

 	This is an unmonitored mailbox.

-	We are sorry but the server is too busy at the moment to respond to your request.
+	We are sorry but the server is unable to respond to your request.
-	Anyway he can neither speak (yes it is a he!) nor respond to messages.
+	Anyway he can neither speak nor respond to messages.

 	Please forward your message to a valid e-mail address, such as you@domain.tld.

 	Have a nice day!

 	--
-	The busy mailserver
+	Server name

 ### fail2ban